WuTheFWasThat/cdict/README.md

 from cdict import C

 # create very simple values
+# cdicts always represent a list of dictionaries
 a1 = C.dict(a=1, aa=1)
 a2 = C.dict(a=2, aa=4)
 assert list(a1) == [dict(a=1, aa=1)]